 Rich was formerly an attorney with the US Army Judge Advocate Generals' Corps, where he served in Germany, Bosnia-Herzegovina, Croatia, and Macedonia.
 Among other positions, while in the Army, Rich served as a criminal prosecutor, prosecuting cases on behalf of the Army, and as an operational law attorney.

-Rich is the President of the Alabama State Bar (July 2014-July 2015).
+Rich is a Past President of the Alabama State Bar (July 2014-July 2015).
 He previously served as President-Elect (July 2013-July 2014) and on the Board of Commissioners for the Alabama State Bar.
-He either is serving or has served on the boards of directors of several non-profit organizations, including the National Children's Advocacy Center, the Arts Council, and the Madison County Volunteer Lawyers Program.
+He either is serving or has served on the boards of directors of several non-profit organizations, including Arts Huntsville, the National Children's Advocacy Center, the Alabama Law Foundation, and the Madison County Volunteer Lawyers Program.
+He is a member of the Huntsville Rotary Club, a Life Member of the Veterans of Foreign Wars, and a member of the Sons of the American Revolution.

 Rich is also dedicated to providing pro bono representation to the underserved members of his community, personally handling cases for the Volunteer Lawyers Program and serving as the Chairman of the Board of Directors of the Madison County Volunteer Lawyers Program.